+"We do know that people who weigh themselves regularly do better," says Dawn Jackson Blatner, RD, spokesman for the American Dietetic Association.
 "It's a way to measure progress and success.
 But the definition of regular is very broad."

 "Some people love to weigh themselves daily, whereas I would recommend once a week for most people," Blatner tells WebMD.

 The problem is that some people who weigh themselves daily can become obsessed with the number on the scale, and it takes over.

 "You have to ask yourself, 'Is this something that is setting my mood for the day?"
 And if it is, then you're probably not a good candidate for daily weigh-ins, and you should weigh yourself once a week," says Blatner.

 The 4 S's of Weighing Yourself

 When you do weigh yourself on a scale, Blatner says you strive for sameness.
 Weigh yourself at the:

 - Same time of day, on the

-Same day each week, wearing the
+- Same day each week, wearing the

-Same clothing, and using the
+- Same clothing, and using the